 Are We Our Own Worst Enemies?

 In his book The Intelligent Investor, which was first published in 1949, Benjamin Graham, the father of value investing, said, “The investor’s chief problem – and even his own worst enemy – is likely to be himself.”
 These words still apply today.
 Emotion, bias, and overconfidence are just three of the numerous behavioral traits that can negatively impact investment returns.
 Behavioral finance has become a recognized part of the investment lexicon.

 Behavioral finance looks at psychology and emotion and seeks to explain why markets don’t always go up or down the way we expect.
 It has grown in importance and popularity.
 Daniel Kahneman and Richard Thaler won Nobel Prizes for their work in the field.

 Behavioral finance practitioners and academics alike agree that human beings are flawed, which, of course, we are.
 We can and do make bad decisions, particularly when confronted by uncertainty.
 It is hard to imagine anything more uncertain than the financial markets.
 Kahneman’s book Thinking Fast and Slow, presents compelling examples of the ways people can make poor choices in situations where there are markedly better alternatives.

 In Thinking Fast and Slow, Kahneman explores the ways in which we process information and the biases that the mental shortcuts we often use can create.
 He refers to two distinct thought-processing systems that we all have.
 System 1 can help us avoid danger and take advantage of short-term opportunities.
 It operates automatically and guides most of our thoughts and actions.

-On the other hand, System 2 is the slow track.
-It manages complex tasks such as problem solving and other mental tasks that require concentrated effort.
+On the other hand, System 2 takes the slow track.
+It manages complex tasks such as problem-solving and other mental tasks that require concentrated effort.
 It is deliberate, cautious, and, unfortunately, lazy.
 This results in an over-reliance on System 1.
-It requires conscious effort to engage System 2.
+It requires a conscious effort to engage System 2.